MorphTheMoth/TypeGameJava/README.md

 # TypeGameJava

-random typing game made in netbeans, but it insults you using text to speech when you missclick
+random typing game made in java, but it *encourages* you using text to speech when you missclick

--made in java using netBeans ide

 ![image](https://i.ibb.co/TwH7y0Q/image.png)